 The controversy over skullcap herb uses aside, this herb was once used as a remedy for rabies and hence is also known as ‘Mad-Dog’ skullcap.
 The native plains people also once used skullcap (S. parvula) as a treatment for diarrhea.

-Growing skullcap herb has bluish-violet hooded flowers, which bloom from May through September, and has a spreading habitat.
-From the family Lamiaceae and found amongst the rich fauna of North America’s woodlands, thickets and along stream banks, for those wanting to know how to grow skullcap herb plants, they will require similar growing conditions.
+Growing skullcap herb has bluish violet hooded flowers, which bloom from May through September and has a spreading habitat.
+From the family Lamiaceae and found among the rich fauna of North America’s woodlands, thickets, and along stream banks those wanting to know how to grow skullcap herb plants will need to provide similar growing conditions.
 Optimal skullcap plant care will include plantation in full sun to partial shade in moist, well-drained soil.

 Skullcap Planting Instructions

 Skullcap planting instructions include stratifying seeds for at least a week before sowing.
-To stratify the skullcap herbs seeds, place them in a sealed plastic bag with moistened vermiculite, sand or even a moist paper towel and refrigerate them.
+To stratify the skullcap herb seeds, place them in a sealed plastic bag with moistened vermiculite, sand, or even a moist paper towel and refrigerate them.
 Use three times the amount of vermiculite vs. seeds and only slightly moisten, as excessive moisture may cause the seeds to mold.

 Skullcap Plant Care

-Responding well to irrigation and fertilization when situated in drier climates, growing skullcap is a hardy, herbaceous perennial herb when grown in such conditions and attains a height of one to three feet tall.
+Responding well to irrigation and fertilization when situated in drier climates, growing skullcap is a hardy, herbaceous perennial herb when grown in such conditions and attains a height of 1 to 3 feet (31 cm. to just under a meter) tall.

-Once the skullcap herb plant is in bloom, harvest the aerial parts 3 inches above the ground for use as a strong tea, tincture or liniment.
+Once the skullcap herb plant is in bloom, harvest the aerial parts 3 inches (8 cm.) above the ground for use as a strong tea, tincture, or liniment.
 As with most herbs, the skullcap herb plant may be used fresh or dried.